Slave Theater: History

 A New York Surrogate's Court judge ruled that Judge Phillips had transferred the property to the Hardys when he was of unsound mind, and therefore granted ownership of 1215 Fulton Street to Phillips's nephew and executor Rev. Samuel L. Boykin of Akron, Ohio.
 Boykin characterized the Hardys, and a church that had been renting the upper floors of the theater, as squatters and planned to have them evicted from the site in 2012.
 Then, Boykin sold the theater to the Fulton Halsey Development Group in August 2013 for $2.1 million, before an appeal by the Hardys was completed.
 In his continued attempts to save the theater, Clarence Hardy protested the proposed demolition of the theater by standing on top of its roof and threatening to jump unless the theater was saved.
 Other anti-gentrification activists also opposed the theater's destruction by organizing community protests.
 Nonetheless, in December 2016, the lot's new owner Industrie Capital Partners demolished Slave Theater with plans to create a mixed-use development.

 In 2019, a London firm called The Collective bought 1215 Fulton Street and several surrounding lots for $32.5 million dollars.
 The Collective stated that they are developing a plan for memorializing the history of the Slave Theater in the resulting mixed-use development.

 Architecture

 Exterior

 The main exterior alteration made by Judge Phillips was the installation of the Slave Theater's iconic black-and-white marquee.

 Interior

+Following its purchase in 1984 by Judge John L. Phillips, the interior was extensively altered.

+The walls were covered with large-scale murals depicting figures from African and African-American history, global liberation movements, and popular culture.
+These included civil rights leaders, Black political figures, and martial arts iconography.
+Additional painted text elements included historical quotations and affirmations emphasizing Black identity and cultural pride.

-Judge Phillips had community artists paint murals all over the interior walls of the theater of heroes from Black history, like Toussaint Louverture, Marcus Garvey, and Malcolm X, as well as one of Bruce Lee.
+Judge Phillips had community artists paint murals including Toussaint Louverture, Marcus Garvey, and Malcolm X, as well as one of Bruce Lee.